colingeniet/line-and-column/README.txt

 compile :
 	make all
 The ncurses library is required.
-It is should be available with most UNIX system.
+It is should be available with most Unix systems.
 If you don't have it or want to compile it on your own, you can get it from http://ftp.gnu.org/pub/gnu/ncurses/

 delete all files created during compilation :
 	make clean
-No files are created outside the build directory. to unsinstall, just delete it.
+No files are created outside the build directory. to uninstall, just delete it.

 launch :